 Brian has had the honor of teaching and designing for various programs including East Lincoln High School, The District Independent Winterguard, and Tampa Independent.
 He is currently the color guard director at Marvin Ridge High School and Etude Winter Guard.
 Brian taught on the color guard staff for 5 years at the Madison Scouts Drum and Bugle Corps, where he served as a caption head in 2017.
 Currently, Brian is a choreographer at the Crossmen Drum and Bugle Corps.

 Brian received his degree in Dance Education from Winthrop University and continues to stay active in the dance community in Charlotte, NC.
 He has performed professionally with Plexus Dance and Caroline Calouche & Company, where he trained, performed, and taught aerial dance as well as contemporary dance.
 Additionally, he was cast in Martha Graham’s Panorama, where he had the honor of working with former Graham dancer Kim Jones.
 As a strong advocate for life-long learning, Brian continues to train with various professional teachers and studios in the Charlotte area.
-He is currently in his 7th year teaching on the dance faculty at Northwest School of the Arts in Charlotte, NC.

 Jeff Bridges currently resides in Greenville, South Carolina.
 He served 4 years as an A and Open Class Representative on the Advisory Board and Steering Committee for WGI and is an active adjudicator for WGI Winds.
 He also judges guard, percussion and winds for various circuits around the United States, in addition to marching band.
 Jeff also is a designer for many high school bands across the country including the states of Texas, Florida, Mississippi, Illinois, Georgia, and South Carolina.
 In 40 years as a designer and instructor, Jeff has produced multiple State Champions and finalists.
 He proudly serves as the designer and consultant for Somerset Academy marching band and winter guard in Pembroke Pines, FL.